Electric dipole moment

 The electric dipole moment is a measure of the separation of positive and negative electrical charges within a system: that is, a measure of the system's overall polarity.
 The SI unit for electric dipole moment is the coulomb-metre (C⋅m).
-The debye (D) is another unit of measurement used in atomic physics and chemistry.
+The debye (D) is a CGS unit of measurement used in atomic physics and chemistry.

 Theoretically, an electric dipole is defined by the first-order term of the multipole expansion; it consists of two equal and opposite charges that are infinitesimally close together, although real dipoles have separated charge.

 Elementary definition

 Quantities defining the electric dipole moment of two point charges.

 Animation showing the electric field of an electric dipole.
 The dipole consists of two point electric charges of opposite polarity located close together.
 A transformation from a point-shaped dipole to a finite-size electric dipole is shown.

 A molecule of water is polar because of the unequal sharing of its electrons in a "bent" structure.
 A separation of charge is present with negative charge in the middle (red shade), and positive charge at the ends (blue shade).

-Often in physics, the dimensions of an object can be ignored so it can be treated as a pointlike object, i.e. a point particle.
+Often in physics, the dimensions of an object can be ignored so it can be treated as a point-like object, i.e. a point particle.
 Point particles with electric charge are referred to as point charges.
 Two point charges, one with charge +q and the other one with charge −q separated by a distance d, constitute an electric dipole (a simple case of an electric multipole).
 For this case, the electric dipole moment has a magnitude $$p = qd$$ and is directed from the negative charge to the positive one.

 A stronger mathematical definition is to use vector algebra, since a quantity with magnitude and direction, like the dipole moment of two point charges, can be expressed in vector form $$\mathbf{p} = q \mathbf{d}$$ where d is the displacement vector pointing from the negative charge to the positive charge.
 The electric dipole moment vector p also points from the negative charge to the positive charge.
 With this definition the dipole direction tends to align itself with an external electric field (and note that the electric flux lines produced by the charges of the dipole itself, which point from positive charge to negative charge, then tend to oppose the flux lines of the external field).
 Note that this sign convention is used in physics, while the opposite sign convention for the dipole, from the positive charge to the negative charge, is used in chemistry.

 An idealization of this two-charge system is the electrical point dipole consisting of two (infinite) charges only infinitesimally separated, but with a finite p.
 This quantity is used in the definition of polarization density.